Alluri Sitharama Raju district

 Alluri Sitharama Raju district, also known as Alluri district and by its initials as ASR district, is a district in the Indian state of Andhra Pradesh.
 The headquarters of the district is located at Paderu.
-Named after Alluri Sitarama Raju, a revolutionary in the Indian independence movement who hailed from the region, the district was effective since 4 April 2022 and became one of the twenty-six districts in the state.
+Named after Alluri Sitarama Raju, a revolutionary in the Indian independence movement who hailed from the region.
 The district is known for its scenery and lies in the Eastern Ghats.